-When multiplying a decimal number by another decimal number, it again helps to be reminded what they'd look like in fraction form.
+When multiplying a decimal number by another decimal number, it always helps to be reminded what they'd look like in fraction form.

-As with addition and subtraction, converting decimals to fractions and back again is pretty inefficient.
-Thankfully, just as with addition and subtraction, we can get around that.
+Just like with addition and subtraction, converting decimals to fractions and back again is pretty inefficient.
+Thankfully, we can get around that.
 Just plow right through those "detour" signs.

-Suppose a, b and c are three decimal numbers.
-How do you figure out the number of decimal places in the product of a x b x c? (add the number of decimal places in a to the number of decimal places in b to the number of decimal places in c) Yes, unfortunately, you will need to know how to multiply three numbers together.
+Suppose a, b, and c are three decimal numbers.
+How do you figure out the number of decimal places in the product of a × b × c?
+Just add the number of decimal places in a to the number of decimal places in b to the number of decimal places in c.
+Yeah, unfortunately you'll need to know how to multiply three numbers together.
 Curse those three-dimensional shapes.

-Find the denominator of the product of and .
+What's the denominator of the product of and ?